Code of Practice

 Currently, there is no national regulatory body overseeing those giving behavioural advice, with the result that the lines between behavioural and training problems remain blurred both in the eyes of the veterinary fraternity and those offering training.
-We support the progress being made by the Companion Animal Welfare Council (CAWC) & are members of it’s steering committee.

 The Natural Animal Centre (‘the NAC’) is concerned with this situation and has therefore sought to become one of the first self-regulated bodies to attempt to raise the standard of professional animal behaviour knowledge and care.
 By encouraging students to study for the behavioural qualifications, it provides clients and vets, with the option to consult graduates who have a level of knowledge that is scientifically up-to-date, yet distilled into a form that is meaningful and helpful.

 These guidelines are for the use of Natural Animal Centre Graduates.